Secondary schools

 Most of the country’s secondary students (95.2%) attended state high schools in 2018.
 In 2021, just under 4.7 million students out of almost 5 million were enrolled in public secondary education in South Africa.

 State schools are not free, apart from a few no-fee schools in the country’s poorest areas.
-Instead, schools divide into five quintiles.
+Instead, schools are divided into five quintiles.
 Quintile 1 (Q1) schools receive the most state funding.
 They also charge the lowest school fees as they are considered in the lowest-income communities.
 In contrast, Quintile 5 (Q5) schools receive the lowest government subsidies as most parents can generally afford higher school fees.

 There are no state-controlled private schools, but they can apply for state subsidies.